Dr Harriet Hunt

 BSc Dual Hons (Keele, 2001) Psychology and Criminology

 I’m particularly interested in how test information is understood; working alongside Professor Chris Hyde has provided an education in test evaluation and associated knotty issues.
 At Exeter we have a number of highly expert researchers within the Exeter Test Group, taking collaborative and cross-disciplinary approaches which allows test research to cut across the traditional topical and methods boundaries, working with groups including the Exeter Collaboration for Primary Care (APEx), Clinical Epidemiology, the Cancer Diagnosis group (DISCO), and the NIHR Collaboration for Leadership in Applied Health Research and Care in the South West Peninsula (PenCLAHRC).

 I am also interested by the practical application of diagnostic test data.
 I teach part of the Clinical Decision Making course for our undergraduate medical students, and am keen to explore how ‘useable’ diagnostic information is for medics and non-medics, and how this usefulness might be improved.
 I am interested in the impact of false positive and false negative test results on the people who use this data, e.g. medical practitioners, patients and carers.
 Tests are used for various reasons such as screening, guiding therapy and predicting how a disease might progress.
 Prognosis is a developing area, and with Chris Hyde our investigations are also looking at the possible added prognostic value of some diagnostic tests.

 Currently the reporting of diagnostic test accuracy data is under scrutiny, and along with Zhivko Zhelev and colleagues from the University of Birmingham Medical School and the University of Amsterdam Medical Centre we are looking at how study designs might be better reported in the research literature.

-I am conducting PhD research looking at the accuracy of using brief cognitive assessments (or 'pen and paper' tests) when used to identify dementia in general practice supported by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care South West Peninsula (PenCLAHRC).
+My PhD research looked at the accuracy of using brief cognitive assessments (or 'pen and paper' tests) when used to identify dementia in general practice supported by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care South West Peninsula (PenCLAHRC).